ielvisd/messageAI/README.md

 ## What is Ossome?

 Ossome is a WhatsApp-inspired messaging app built specifically for jiu-jitsu gym owners and teams.
-It helps gym owners manage trainers, schedules, and member communication across locations and time zones.
+It helps gym owners manage instructors, schedules, and member communication across locations and time zones.

 **Key Features:**
 - 💬 Real-time 1:1 and group messaging